jaredtritz/jsonsails-readthedocs/source/concepts/modules.rst

 Modules have a unique URL associated to them and are viewable in most web browsers.

+.. _`rendering`:

 Rendering
 ^^^^^^^^^

 The client browser first loads the JSonSails rendering engine, and then the module "bundle" which consists of the module's code and data.
-The rendering engine first collects the css from all nodes and added to the document head in a style tag.
+The rendering engine then collects the css from all nodes and adds them to the document head in a style tag.
 Then the HTML from all the nodes is rendered into the document breadth first from the root.
 After that, the JS is rendered breadth first as well.